 This module contains code to work with base64-encoded data.

-This module is a partial implementation of the Encoding API that ships with the database as of version 23.4.
+This module is a partial implementation of the Encoding API.
 By default, TextDecoder and TextEncoder are available in the global namespace and can be used directly.

 The following table shows which version of module documentation and declarations work with which version of Oracle Database: